+Do you love grilled cheese sandwiches?
+My whole family has a weak spot for melty cheese!
 What about a tuna melt?
-Well, I combined all of your favorite things into one delicious panini!
+Well, I combined all of your favorite things into one delicious tuna panini!
 What better way to celebrate Earth Day than a sustainable, delicious tuna panini sandwich?

 I am the one you see at the grocery store with the Safe Watch list out when I am at the seafood counter.
 Wild Selections® seafood is all certified sustainable.
 This means that all Wild Selections® seafood uses only Marine Stewardship Council (MSC) certified sustainable seafood.

 Let's get back to the melty cheese!
-When the tuna is combined with melty cheese, grilled onion and the spicy hatch chiles...something magical happens.
+When the tuna is combined with melty cheese, grilled onion, and the spicy hatch chiles...something magical happens.

 For this panini, you can use a lot of different kinds of cheese.
 For my tuna melt panini, I used a flavorful Emmental cheese.
-It is such a versatile Swiss cheese and it was perfect to pair withWild Selections® Solid White Albacore in water.
+It is such a versatile Swiss cheese and it was perfect to pair with tuna.

 Are you ready to get cooking?
 These tuna melt panini sandwiches are so easy to make!